Closed-circuit television camera: Analogue

 These cameras can record straight to a video tape recorder which can record analogue signals as pictures.
 If the analogue signals are recorded to tape, then the tape must run at a very slow speed in order to operate continuously.
 This is because to allow a three-hour tape to run for 24 hours, it must be set to run on a slow time-lapse basis, usually about four frames per second.
 In one second, the camera scene can change dramatically.
 A person for example can have walked a distance of 1 meter, and therefore if the distance is divided into four parts, i.e. four frames or "snapshots" in time, then each frame invariably looks like a blur, unless the subject keeps relatively still.

 Analogue signals can also be converted into a digital signal to enable the recordings to be stored on a PC as digital recordings.
 In that case, the analogue video camera must be plugged directly into a video capture card in the computer, and the card then converts the analogue signal to digital.
 These cards are relatively cheap, but inevitably the resulting digital signals are compressed 5:1 (MPEG compression) for the video recordings to be saved on a continuous basis.

 Another way to store recordings on a non-analogue media is through the use of a digital video recorder (DVR).
 Such a device is similar in functionality to a PC with a capture card and appropriate video recording software.
 Unlike PCs, most DVRs designed for CCTV purposes are embedded devices that require less maintenance and simpler setup than a PC-based solution, for a medium to a large number of analogue cameras.

 Some DVRs also allow digital broadcasting of the video signal, thus acting like a network camera.
-If a device does allow broadcasting of the video, but does not record it, then it's called a video server.
+If a device does allow broadcasting of the video, but does not record it, then it is called a video server.
 These devices effectively turn any analogue camera (or any analogue video signal) into a network TV.